Gomsur/Authentic-shop/README.md

    python manage.py runserver
    ```

 6. Access the admin panel at `http://127.0.0.1:8000/admin` to manage products and categories.

+## Learning Outcomes and Assessment Criteria